Babolat Pure Aero 2023 vs Pure Aero 2019

 Price:Check Price on AmazonCheck Price on Amazon

-As the PA is one of the most popular tennis rackets on the market today, Babolat has made only a few changes to the new 2023 model so the head size, length, strung weight, balance, beam width, and string pattern are the exact same as they were in the old model.
+As the 2019 model was one of the most popular tennis rackets on the market, Babolat has made only a few changes to the new 2023 model so the head size, length, strung weight, balance, beam width, and string pattern are the exact same as they were in the 2019 model.

 In terms of differences, the new 2023 model (322g) has a lower swing weight than the 2019 version (324g) which I think is a good thing as far too many recreational players play with a tennis racket that’s too heavy for them.